This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - Sea salt or Kosher salt

 - Preserving jars & lids

-- Lift them out of the water.
-If you're using a towel at the bottom of the pan then you'll need a 'jar lifter' tool available at many kitchen shops.
-Set the jars on the counter and allow to cool.
+- Lift them out of the water, using a jar lifter.
+Set the jars on the counter and allow them to cool to room temperature.
 You'll know that the jars are properly sealed when you hear the lids popping.